Rabbits are becoming a very popular pet for both adults and children alike.

 They are small, quiet animals with gigantic personalities!

-If you want further information on how to care for your rabbit or have any questions regarding your rabbit’s health, please call the clinic and we’ll be happy to book you in to see Dr. Louise Pierce.
+If you want further information on how to care for your rabbit or have any questions regarding your rabbit’s health, please call the clinic and we’ll be happy to book you in.

 If you own, or are considering introducing a rabbit into you life here are some important things to be aware of that will ensure your bunny has the happiest, healthiest life possible.